Chelsea Clinton Bio, Age, Height, Weight, Early Life, Career, Net Worth, Affairs and MorePosted By: Ejaz Abbasi | February 16, 2019

 Chelsea Clinton Education and Academic life

-Clinton got B.A degree in history, with highest honors, at Stanford in 2001.
-Her thesis was about 1998 Good Friday Agreement in Northern Ireland, advised by Jack Rakove.
+Clinton got B.A. degree in history, with highest honors, at Stanford in 2001.
+Her thesis was about the 1998 Good Friday Agreement in Northern Ireland, advised by Jack Rakove.

 In July 2001, President Clinton showed that her daughter is pursuing a master’s degree at University College of the University of Oxford.
 It was the same college where her father studied politics between 1968 and 1970.
 Her record at Stanford showed that she was a very sharp student.